crisson/quickrest/README.md

    *
    * This is optional.
    *
-   * The headers displayed below are the set by default.
+   * The headers displayed below are set by default.
    *
    * @type {Object}
    */